-The ability of policymakers and others to help states increase college attainment levels carries significant implications for state revenue.
-Projections suggest that if a 60-percent attainment goal were fulfilled in Michigan by 2025, over \$2 billion in additional revenue would be generated through income tax, sales tax, property tax, Medicaid savings, and corrections savings.7 Moreover, policies that effectively raise levels of educational attainment will yield important civic and health benefits including higher rates of voting, volunteerism, and healthful prenatal care.8 For example, health risk factors such as smoking are less prevalent among individuals who have a bachelor's degree or higher.9 Residents of Michigan also benefit from higher education in terms of higher earnings and lower unemployment, compared to those with only a high school diploma.10 relevant to the goal of improving educational attainment for a healthy economy and society.
+The ability of policymakers and others to help states reach attainment goals carries significant implications for state revenue.
+Projections suggest that if the attainment goal were fulfilled in Illinois by 2025, over \$1 billion in additional revenue would be generated through income tax, sales tax, property tax, Medicaid savings, and corrections savings.7 Moreover, policies that effectively raise levels of educational attainment will yield important civic and health benefits including higher rates of voting, volunteerism, and healthful prenatal care.8 For example, health risk factors such as smoking are less prevalent among individuals who have a bachelor's degree or higher.9 Residents of Illinois also benefit from higher education in terms of higher earnings and lower unemployment, compared to those with only a high school diploma.10 relevant to the goal of improving educational attainment for a healthy economy and society.
 Performance indicators are categorized within five areas: Preparation, Participation, Completion, Affordability, and Finance.
 Several indicators provide the national and MHEC regional values as well as the median of the top five states in the nation as possible benchmarks.
 Performance indicators are disaggregated by race/ethnicity and family income when data are available.